xuanma/pyQt5_camera/README.md

-### This repo will be achived and deleted soon.
+### This repo will be archived and deleted soon.
 If you are interested, please check a new version at: https://github.com/xuanma/pyqt5_camera_new

 ### In the new repo, more USB cameras can be supported.
 The program works well with 2~3 USB cameras on laptops, depending on your computer settings.
 On desktops, more than 4 USB cameras can be streamed simultaneously, if there are as many as USB ports.